-GBA 317 Introduction to International Business (3) (on demand).
-Exposes the student with the theory, operations, and problems of doing business in an international environment, including aspects of economics, management, marketing and finance.
-Prerequisite: MGT 312.
+GBA 317 Introduction to International Business (3) i.
+Exposes the student to the theory, operations, and problems of doing business in an international environment, including aspects of economics, management, marketing and finance.
+Prerequisite: MGT 312 or by consent of instructor.